Adjusted Bayesian inference for selected parameters: Selection-adjusted Bayesian inference

-\begin{rem} We have shown that in the random effect model, regardless of whether $\theta$ is ``random'', ``fixed'' or ``mixed'', the pFCR equals the ``random'' $\theta$ saBayes risk.
-As $\hbox{pFCR} \ge \hbox{Bayesian-FCR}$ the ``random'' $\theta$ saBayes risk can serve as a conservative estimate for Bayesian-FCR.
-In particular, for large $R$ the sampling dispersion of FCP and of $V / E R$ is small, thus the FCP, Bayesian-FCR, frequentist-FCR, pFCR and also $E V / E R$, we discuss in the context specifying selection rules in the non-exchangeable random effect model, are almost the same. \end{rem}
+\begin{rem} We have shown that in the random effect model, regardless of whether $\theta$ is ``random'', ``fixed'' or ``mixed'', the pFCR equals the ``random'' $\theta$ selection-adjusted average risk.
+As $\hbox{pFCR} \ge \hbox{Bayesian-FCR}$ the ``random'' $\theta$ average risk can serve as a conservative estimate for Bayesian-FCR.
+In particular, for large $R$ the sampling dispersion of FCP and of $V / E R$ is small, thus the FCP, Bayesian-FCR, frequentist-FCR, and pFCR that equals $E V / E R$, which we discuss in the context of specifying selection rules in the non-exchangeable random effect model, are almost the same. \end{rem}